-Using the binary toy model and simulation pipeline described previously, in this section the orbit fitting approach is demonstrated for three example binary configurations.
-The test case parameters are provided in Table \ref{t:test_summary}.
-For all three, $m_1$ and $m_2$ are equal but the flux density is unevenly distributed between the components to break the degeneracy that exists in the visibility domain if the sources were exactly the same.
-It is unlikely that in a real observation the emission characteristics of the two components would be identical.
-Justification for each scenario is provided below.
-In all cases, the black holes are shown in the $m_1$-centred frame as this is what is observed by the array.
-Eq. \ref{E:bary} can then be used to convert back to the barycentric frame which is in effect the true inertial motion of the objects.
+In this section, we demonstrate the orbit fitting approach presented in Sect. \ref{s:method}, and evaluate BHEX's ability to detect orbital motion in binaries.
+For a number of test cases, the estimated positions (and uncertainties) of the secondary with respect to the primary component were determined from the synthetic data simulation pipeline.
+We then ran the orbit fitting approach on these data to estimate the orbital parameters of the system.

+The test cases were selected to explore as much of the binary parameter space as possible, within the limits imposed by the computational expense of running these simulations.
+We focused on the minimum and maximum of important parameters, such as total flux density, inclination, angular separation, and orbit period.
+Three primary test cases were selected:

-\begin{enumerate} \item Circular, face-on binary depicting the simplest orbit model.
-Separation is near the limit of BHEX resolution and a short $P_{\text{obs}}$ to demonstrate a binary source for which a large percentage of the orbital period is sampled.
-Gaussian sources with FWHM diameters below BHEX resolution as is likely for a binary at redshift higher than M87* and Sgr\,A*. \item Eccentric, face-on binary to demonstrate the effect of eccentricity on the orbit fitting.
-Periastron separation near the limit of BHEX resolution.
-Longer $P_{\text{obs}}$ (for which observable systems are more likely to exist) to demonstrate uncertainty in fitting orbit to small, observed arc. \item Eccentric, inclined binary to demonstrate the effect of inclination on the orbit fitting. \end{enumerate}
+\begin{enumerate} \item A circular face-on binary with a short $P_{\text{obs}}$ to demonstrate a system for which a large percentage of the orbital period is sampled.
+The FWHM of each Gaussian component is set below BHEX angular resolution, as is likely for a binary at redshift higher than M87* and Sgr\,A*; \item An eccentric, face-on binary to test the effect of eccentricity on the orbit fitting.
+The periastron separation is set near the limit of BHEX angular resolution, with a longer $P_{\text{obs}}$ (for which observable systems are more likely to exist) to demonstrate the increased uncertainty in fitting an orbit to a short observed arc; \item An eccentric, inclined binary to test the effect of inclination on the orbit fitting. \end{enumerate}

-Also provided in Appendix \ref{As:supp} is a summary of the results of additional binary observation simulations for other intriguing cases.
-Justification for their selection is provided in the appendix and the results are discussed in Section \ref{s:discuss}.
-Similar to \cite{blunt_orbits_2017}, the small number of provided cases aims to explore as much of the detectable binary parameter space as possible, with a focus on the minimum and maximum of important parameters (e.g. total flux density, inclination, angular separation, orbit period), whilst staying within realistic limits for mass-luminosity relations.
+For all three, $m_1$ and $m_2$ are equal but the flux density is unevenly distributed between the components to break the degeneracy that exists in the visibility domain if the sources were identical.
+A total flux density of 50~mJy is used, in accordance with the limit of BHEX's ability presented in Fig. \ref{f:bhex_binaries}, for the upper and lower bands' combined total flux density of the sources.